-void (serialize)(value v, unsigned long wsize_32, unsigned long wsize_64) The serialize field contains a pointer to a C function that is called whenever the custom block needs to be serialized (marshaled) using the Caml functions output_value or Marshal.to....
+• void (serialize) (value v, unsigned long wsize_32, unsigned long wsize_64) The serialize field contains a pointer to a C function that is called whenever the custom block needs to be serialized (marshaled) using the Caml functions output_value or Marshal.to....
 For a custom block, those functions first write the identifier of the block (as given by the identifier field) to the output stream, then call the user-provided serialize function.
 That function is responsible for writing the data contained in the custom block, using the serialize... functions defined in <caml/intext.h> and listed below.
-The userprovided serialize function must then store in its wsize_32 and wsize_64 parameters the sizes in bytes of the data part of the custom block on a 32-bit architecture and on a 64-bit architecture, respectively.
-Note: You must use CAMLparam to declare v and CAMLreturn to return the result.
+The user-provided serialize function must then store in its wsize_32 and wsize_64 parameters the sizes in bytes of the data part of the custom block on a 32-bit architecture and on a 64-bit architecture, respectively.